 We currently operate an installed capacity of 4,944 MW.
+By adding the next 295 MW expansions, our total installed capacity would amount to 5,239 MW.
 In only 15 years, we have maintained a policy of continuous growth and investment in the energy sector.
 Pampa contributes to the electricity market by operating eight thermal power plants, three hydroelectric power plants, three wind farms and a cogeneration plant.44

 Wind Farm Engineer Mario Cebreiro